casgari/AC215_G4/README.md

 To optimize the training workflow, we take advantage of distributed computing by handling our data as TF Datasets, shuffling the data appropriately, and prefetching batches of the data for training, on multiple GPUs if available (look for the `model.prepare_tf_dataset` method in `src/pipeline-workflow/model-training/package/trainer/task.py`).
 Furthermore, we have fully implemented support for serverless training on multiple GPUs on Vertex AI, using TensorFlow's support for distributed training (look for `tf.distribute.MirroredStrategy()` in `src/pipeline-workflow/model-training/package/trainer/task.py`).

 Having set up the workflow to handle data in a distributed way, we ran our serverless experiments with different versions and derivations of the BERT model (accessed via `TFAutoModelForTokenClassification`) to improve our performance on keyword extraction.
-The training data was a large set of labelled scientific abstracts obtained from [Inspec](https://huggingface.co/datasets/midas/inspec), where the labels (`B`, `I`, or `O`), represent a word being at the beginning, inside, or outside a keyword phrase.
+The training data was a large set of labelled scientific abstracts obtained from the Hugging Face [Inspec](https://huggingface.co/datasets/midas/inspec) dataset, where the labels (`B`, `I`, or `O`), represent a word being at the beginning, inside, or outside a keyword phrase.
 All experiments were run on a single A100 GPU on Vertex AI.
 We tracked our performance of our many training runs using Weights & Biases and stored our model artifacts on the platform.

 We experimented with small models (e.g. `roberta-tiny-cased-trained`) which has only 28M parameters, and large models (e.g. the original BERT and RoBERTa models) which have over 100M parameters.
 Naturally, the smaller models performed inference faster but with a lower accuracy.
 We were able to find a useful compromise using model distillation.
 The distilled BERT and RoBERTa models achieved 99% of the accuracy achieved by the full-sized models with an acceptable inference time for deployment.
 Finally, we chose to deploy the `distilbert-base-uncased` model because of its very slight performance advantage over `distilroberta-base`.
 Below you can see the results of our serverless training experiments and an image of the successful serverless training job on Vertex AI.